Dilham Mill

 Dilham watermill built of weatherboard over a brick base with a Norfolk pantile roof.
 A substantial two floored weatherboarded storage building was attached to one gable end.

 In 1900 the mill was described as having 4 floors of engine and boiler houses.
-The undershot waterwheel had a fall of 8 feet that drove 2 pairs of stones and its water was taken from the 25 acre Dilham Lake.
+The breastshot waterwheel had a fall of 8 feet that drove 2 pairs of stones and its water was taken from the 25 acre Dilham Lake.

 In later years, water power was supplemented by a steam engine and the nearby Dilham_smockmill was under the same ownership.
 The watermill almost certainly stopped working before the first World War c.1910.